franklongford/ColECM/README.rst

 		-traj		Name of simulation trajectory file
 		-rst		Name of simulation restart file
 		-out		Name of simulation output file
-		-ndim=2		Number of dimensions (2 or 3)
+		-ndim 2		Number of dimensions (2 or 3)
-		-nstep=10000		Number of timesteps in simulation
+		-nstep 10000		Number of timesteps in simulation -save_step 500		Number of timesteps between each saved restart and trajectory file -mass 1		Mass of each of collagen bead in red. units -vdw_sigma 1	Van de Waals radius of collagen beads in red. units -vdw_epsilon 2	Van de Waals energy in red. units -bond_k 20		Harmonic bond energy in red. units -angle_k 20	Sigmoidal angle energy in red. units -kBT 5		Temperature constant in red. units
-		-save_step=500		Number of timesteps between each saved restart and trajectory file -mass=1		Mass of each of collagen bead in red. units -vdw_sigma=1	Van de Waals radius of collagen beads in red. units -vdw_epsilon=2	Van de Waals energy in red. units -bond_k=20		Harmonic bond energy in red. units -angle_k=20	Sigmoidal angle energy in red. units -kBT=5		Temperature constant in red. units
+		-gamma 1		Value of Langevin collision rate gamma in red. units (0-1) -lfib 5		Length of collagen fibrils in beads
-		-gamma=1		Value of Langevin collision rate gamma in red. units (0-1) -lfib=5		Length of collagen fibrils in beads -nfibx=2		Number of collagen fibrils accross x axis -nfiby=2		Number of collagen fibrils accross y axis -nfibz=2		Number of collagen fibrils accross z axis (3D only)
+		-nfibx 2		Number of collagen fibrils accross x axis -nfiby 2		Number of collagen fibrils accross y axis -nfibz 1		Number of collagen fibrils accross z axis (3D only)

 2) ``ColECM analysis [flags]``